 Lock Action Schedule

 A Lock action schedule can be created to Lock and Unlock the door at specific times of the day.
 For example, you may want the door to unlock on its own at 9 AM and lock on its own at 6 PM.
 Or, you can create a schedule to just lock the door every day at 6 PM.
 This is where you would select to program your lock action schedule to this lock.
 You can have your auto-lock setting set to Enabled or Disabled, yet still have a Lock Action schedule programmed for your lock.

-Schedules can be created by going to Devices/Schedules and then creating a Lock Action Schedule.
-This schedule will then be available to apply on the lock settings page.
+Schedules can be created by going to Devices --> Device Schedules and then creating a Lock Action Schedule and/or Auto-Lock Schedule.
+These schedules will then be available to apply on the lock settings page.